All About Purchasing Agents

-In the United States, there were 309,400 jobs for Purchasing Agent in 2016.
+In 2016, there was an estimated number of 309,400 jobs in the United States for Purchasing Agent.
 There is little to no growth in job opportunities for Purchasing Agent.
 Due to new job openings and attrition, there will be an average of 23,800 job openings in this field each year.

 The states with the most job growth for Purchasing Agent are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, New Hampshire, or Vermont.
 These states have the worst job growth for this type of profession.